Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Final thoughts

-Some employers may be skeptical about the effectiveness of flexible working arrangements, but evidence shows that they can lead to more engaged and productive teams.
+While some employers may be skeptical about the effectiveness of flexible working arrangements, evidence shows they can lead to more engaged and productive teams.

-Explore different options to make an informed decision.
-Then, you can find the right fit for your employees and your business.
-Engage with your team, too, to understand their preferences and supply the right tools to foster a healthier, more dynamic work environment.
+Explore different options to find the right fit for your employees and business.
+Engage with your team to understand their preferences and supply the right tools to foster a healthier, more dynamic work environment.

-Try Pipedrive’s 14-day free trial to learn how it can help remote sales teams close more deals wherever reps are in the world.
+Try Pipedrive free for 14 days to see how it can help remote sales teams close more deals, wherever your reps are in the world.